lhest/hillary_ten/README.md

 # hillary_ten
-Hillary ten - finance bot.
-The first try to create bot.
+Hillary ten - the bot which counts the exchange rate with the data from several Ukrainian banks.
+The first bot.